LinkedEarth/PyleoTUPS/docs/contribution_guide.rst

 When you want to update the feature branch with changes in main after you created the branch, check the section on updating a pull request.

-PyTUPS Protocol
+PyleoTUPS Protocol
 """"""""""""""""""

 Contributing new functionalities
 ********************************

 1. Open an issue on GitHub (See above)
-2. Implement outside of PyTUPS
+2. Implement outside of PyleoTUPS

-    Before incorporating any code into PyTUPS, make sure you have a solution that works outside PyTUPS.
+    Before incorporating any code into PyleoTUPS, make sure you have a solution that works outside PyleoTUPS.
 Demonstrate this in a notebook, which can be hosted on GitHub as well so it is easy for the maintainers to check out.
 The notebook should be organized as follows:

     - dependencies (package names and versions),
     - body of the function
     - example usage
 3. Integrate the new functionality

-    Now you may implement the new functionality inside PyTUPS.
+    Now you may implement the new functionality inside PyleoTUPS.
 In so doing, make sure you:

-    * Re-use as many of PyTUPS’s existing utilities as you can, introducing new package  dependencies only as necessary.
+    * Re-use as many of PyleoTUPS’s existing utilities as you can, introducing new package  dependencies only as necessary.
     * Create a docstring for your new function, describing arguments and returned variables, and showing an example of use.
 (Use an existing docstring for inspiration).
-    * If possible, also include a unit test for `continuous integration <https://youtu.be/_WvjhrZR01U>`_ (PyTUPS uses `pytest`).
+    * If possible, also include a unit test for `continuous integration <https://youtu.be/_WvjhrZR01U>`_ (PyleoTUPS uses `pytest`).
 Feel free to ask for help from the package developers.

-4. Expose the new functionality in the PyTUPS user API.
+4. Expose the new functionality in the PyleoTUPS user API.

 Updating existing functionalities
 **********************************

 1. Open an issue on GitHub (same advice as above)
-2. Implement outside of PyTUPS, including a benchmark of how the existing function performs vs the proposed upgrade (e.g. with `timeit`).
+2. Implement outside of PyleoTUPS, including a benchmark of how the existing function performs vs the proposed upgrade (e.g. with `timeit`).
 Take into consideration memory requirements and describe on what architecture/OS you ran the test.
-3. Integrate the new functionality within PyTUPS (same advice as above)
+3. Integrate the new functionality within PyleoTUPS (same advice as above)
 4. Update the unit test(s) to make sure they still pass muster.
 Depending on the complexity of the feature, there may be more than one test to update.

 Testing